 Like the US Career Institute, this is also a certificate of completion program.
 Those who complete the course are provided with the study materials needed to take the NCSF test.
 People must still pass the test, however.

 Action Personal Trainer Cert

-Here is the Action Personal Trainer book on Amazon for those who wish to compare prices.
+Here is the Action Personal Trainer Book on Amazon

-From what I was able to gather from their website, there appears to be two versions of the Action Personal Trainer cert.
+From what I was able to gather from their website, there appear to be two versions of the Action Personal Trainer cert.
 Those versions are: